okeeffed/developer-notes/manual/Product-Discovery/Intro-To-Modern-Product-Discovery.md

 ### How Opportunities Help Drive The Design Outcomes

-> "If the desired opportunity is to increase engagement, then the opportunities are 1) what are preventing customers today, and 2) for my customers engaging today, why are they doing it?"
+> "If the desired outcome is to increase engagement, then the opportunities are 1) what are preventing customers today, and 2) for my customers engaging today, why are they doing it?"

 ### Continuous Product Decisions